cugos/cugos.github.com/meetings/_posts/2026-03-18-cugos_monthly.md

  * [Keenan Ganz](https://s-kganz.github.io/): the USFS TreeMap dataset and the "missing link" between tabular and raster data
  * [Stephen Mangum](https://www.stephenmangum.com/): working with QGIS print layouts
  * [Nat Henry](https://nathenry.com/): Measuring turnover in OpenStreetMap points of interest using changesets
+ * [Karsten Vennemann](https://www.terragis.net/): PostGIS is Cool – A Few Ways to Use It Like a Geo Ninja.

 _More coming soon!_